Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

-The value of $U_{atom}$ for the CO/Cu system can be got by fitting the bands calculated from the muffin-tin model.
-The details are given in Appendix \ref{appb}.
-For CO/Cu system, a proper $U_{atom}$ is: $U_0=2$ eV, $L=1.2$ nm.
-It is just the case in above example.
-So, we argue that, in CO/Cu system, only the $s$ and $p$ orbitals are valid.
-The wave functions of $p$ orbital are given by Eq. \eqref{porbital}.
+The value of $U_{atom}$ for the Cu/CO system can be estimated by fitting the bands calculated from the muffin-tin model.
+For the case in the experiment~\cite{gomes2012designer}, a reasonable $U_{atom}$ is: $U_0=0.9$ eV, $L=1.8$ nm, which is just the above example.
+So, we argue that only $s$ and $p$ orbitals are valid in such Cu/CO systems.

-We illustrate the artificial orbitals in the honeycomb lattice in Fig. \ref{fig1} (a).
+We illustrate the artificial orbitals in the honeycomb lattice in Fig.~\ref{fig1} (a).
 Red discs represent the $s$ orbitals, and green lobes denote the $p_{x,y}$ orbitals.
-Different from graphene, the $s$ orbitals are separated from the $p$ orbitals in energy, so that there is no $sp$ hybridization here.
-The $s$ orbitals give rise to an artificial graphene, which has already been observed in experiment\cite{gomes2012designer,wang2014manipulation}.
-In the following, we focus on the behaviours of the $p$ orbitals.
+Different from graphene, the $s$ orbitals are far away from the $p$ orbitals in energy, so that there is no $sp$ hybridization here.
+The $s$ orbitals give rise to an artificial graphene, which has already been observed in experiment~\cite{gomes2012designer,wang2014manipulation}.
+In the following, we focus on the $p$ orbitals.
 Note that in two dimensional electron system, there are only $p_{x,y}$ orbitals, and no $p_z$ orbital.
-Thus, we actually get a $p_{x,y}$-orbital honeycomb lattice, which is illustrated in Fig. \ref{fig1} (a) and (c).
-The honeycomb lattice has two sublattices, A and B. Thus, we have four $p$ bands above the two $s$ bands in this artificial honeycomb lattice.
+Thus, we actually get a $p_{x,y}$-orbital honeycomb lattice, which is illustrated in Fig.~\ref{fig1} (a) and (c).
+The honeycomb lattice has two sublattices, A and B. So, we have four $p$ bands above the two $s$ bands in this artificial honeycomb lattice.

-Note that the cylindrical potential well is a rough approximation about the confinement potential applied by CO molecules.
-As shown in Fig. \ref{fig2}, the regions where the surface electrons are confined are actually anisotropic and has three-fold rotational symmetry.
-The anisotropy of the confinement potential is not included in the TB model.
-This does not obviously influence the $s$ bands, but will give rise to a difference between the TB band structure of $p$ orbitals and that got from muffin-tin model.
+Note that the cylindrical potential well is a rough approximation of the confinement potential applied by CO molecules, which is just used to illustrate the concept of artificial orbitals.
+As shown in Fig.~\ref{fig2} (a), the regions where the surface electrons are confined are actually anisotropic and have three-fold rotational symmetry.
+Such anisotropy of the confinement potential is not included in the cylindrical (TB) model.
+This does not obviously influence the $s$ bands, but will give rise to a difference between the cylindrical (TB) band structure of $p$ orbitals and that got from muffin-tin model.